sergiois/mod_articles_thumbnails/README.md

 * Ordering articles Randomly.
 * Ordering articles by Order of articles.
 * Show only in article view.
+* Show only articles in the same category as the current article

 * * *